mehami24/LATN102/translation3.md

 He puts them above the slave, showing how little servants were thought of at the time and dehumanizing them.

 Translation:
-One day, Hercules cleaned the manure out of King Augeas' stall, the greatest part with Jupiter as his helper, and then a river was let in that washed all the manure away.
+In one day, Hercules cleaned the manure out of King Augeas' stall, the greatest part with Jupiter as his helper, and then a river was let in that washed all the manure away.
 He led the bull, whom Pasiphae laid with, alive from the island Crete to Mycenae.
 He killed King Diomedes of Thrace and his four horses, which used to eat human flesh, along with Aberdus the servant; The names of the horses were Podargus, Lampon, Xanthus, and Dinus.